How do you make banana chocolate chip muffins?

 - 1 ¼ cups mini chocolate chips

-- Turbinado sugar, for sprinkling on top before baking
+- Turbinado sugar for sprinkling on top before baking

 - Preheat oven to 350 F. Line a standard muffin tin with muffin liners (tip below) and spray with nonstick baking spray.

 - Divide muffin batter between prepared muffin tins fulling about 4/5 of the way to the top.
 Top each with a sprinkling of turbinado sugar and extra chocolate chips, if desired.
+(If you fill muffin tins to the very top, cook for 22 minutes!)

 - Bake for 20 minutes, or until a skewer or cake tester inserted into the middle of the muffin comes out clean or with very few moist crumbs on it.
 Allow to cool for 5 minutes before transferring muffins to a wire rack to cool completely.